kwaldenphd/web-scraping-python/README.md

 f.close()
 ```

-50. NOTE: It is ***very important*** to `close()` the file once you are done writing content or making modifications.

-51. Another example where we have assigned a string to a variable and write the variable to the `.txt` file:
+42. Another example where we have assigned a string to a variable and write the variable to the `.txt` file:

 ```Python
 # creates new txt file with write permission